The Rescuers Down Under: Critical reaction

-On the review aggregator Rotten Tomatoes, The Rescuers Down Under has an approval rating of 85%, based on 66 reviews.
-The website's critical consensus reads: "The Rescuers Down Under achieves moments of genuine wonder while adding Outback flavor to its charmingly modest story, making for a sequel that outdoes the original."
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times awarded the film 3 out of 4 stars and wrote, "Animation can give us the glory of sights and experiences that are impossible in the real world, and one of those sights, in 'The Rescuers Down Under,' is of a little boy clinging to the back of a soaring eagle.
 The flight sequence and many of the other action scenes in this new Disney animated feature create an exhilaration and freedom that are liberating.
 And the rest of the story is fun, too."
 Gene Siskel of The Chicago Tribune, who also gave the film three stars out of four, summarized the film as a "bold, rousing but sometimes needlessly intense Disney animated feature" where "good fun is provided by a goofy albatross (voiced by John Candy), one in a long line of silly Disney birds".
 Janet Maslin, reviewing for The New York Times, praised the animation and the action sequences, though she remained critical of the storyline, labeling it "a trifle dark and un-involving for very small children"; Maslin acknowledged that its "slightly more grown-up, adventurous approach may be the reason it does not include the expected musical interludes, but they would have been welcome".
 A review in Variety felt the film carried "such a mediocre story that adults may duck", but nevertheless wrote that The Rescuers Down Under "boasts reasonably solid production values and fine character voices".
+Charles Solomon of Los Angeles Times said, "With its exhilarating action sequences, Walt Disney Pictures' The Rescuers Down Under challenges the adventure films of Spielberg and Lucas and confirms the special power of animation to present extravagant fantasies on screen."